Akkhan Condemn Crusader Skills and Runes

 Finally, a generator makes its way into the build as the third pillar of

 resource management.
-All equal in Wrath generation and proccing Focus
+All equal in Wrath generation and proccing

-Restraint, you get to choose by their utility.
-Two options stand out:
+Restraint, you get to choose which Crusader

 Passives